frappe/preview_generator/README.md

 {
-	"url": "https://www.example.com", // The URL you want to generate a preview of "wait_for": 5000, // In milliseconds, optional, default is 0 "headers": {} // Optional, headers to be provided when visiting the URL }
+	"url": "https://www.example.com", // The URL you want to generate a preview of "wait_for": 5000, // In milliseconds, optional, default is 0 "headers": {}, // Optional, headers to be provided when visiting the URL "format": "webp" // Optional, default is "jpg"
+}
 ```